Hitman 2 (2018 video game): Design and story

-Marketing and post-launch updates
+Release

 Warner Bros. announced Hitman 2 on 7 June 2018.
 The game did not follow its predecessor's episodic release model after the developers received negative feedback from players of the first game.
 Players who pre-ordered the game gained immediate access to Sniper Assassin mode.
 In July 2018, IO Interactive announced a competition for Sniper Assassin players; the top-three players with the highest scores would have the opportunity to have their names and likeness incorporated into the game's post-release content.
 Hitman 2 was released worldwide for PlayStation 4, Windows, and Xbox One on 13 November 2018, although those who pre-ordered the game's gold edition gained access to the game four days earlier.
 On 1 September 2020, IO Interactive released Hitman 2 for Google Stadia.
 The first level was made free-to-play on 27 February 2019.

 IO Interactive extensively supported Hitman 2 with DLC, and regularly added escalation targets, challenge packs and elusive targets into the game.
 Sean Bean portrayed the game's first elusive target Mark Faba in the Miami map.
 This mission, which is titled "The Undying", was released on 18 November 2018, a week after the game's release.
 A temporary seasonal snow festival event set on the Hokkaido map from Hitman was added on 22 January 2019, later being permanently added in December that same year.
 A unique Halloween themed escalation called "The Mills Reverie" was released in October 2019.

 The game suffered an early bug that was referred to as the "homing briefcase", which was triggered when a briefcase was thrown at a target; the briefcase would spin and fly slowly towards the target, even if the target moved around the level.
 The homing behaviour is an intentional feature of all thrown melee items in Hitman but the speed was unusual.
 IO patched the game and the developers acknowledged the bug, adding a special briefcase item, the Executive Briefcase MKII, that restored the slow-homing speed.
 The item was released on 8 August 2019 as part of the "Best Case Scenario" challenge pack.

 Following the game's initial release, two paid expansions, each of which added new locations, missions, outfits, and weapons, were announced.
 The first expansion added a new main mission set in a bank in New York City as well as two single target "special assignment" missions set on variants of the Mumbai and Colombia maps on 25 June 2019.
 A new Sniper Assassin map called Hantu Port set in Singapore was released as part of the first expansion on 26 March 2019.
 The second expansion added another main mission set on Haven Island, an island in the Maldives, and two more special assignments set in Miami and Whittleton Creek on 24 September 2019.
 It also added another Sniper Assassin map set in a Siberian prison on 30 July 2019.
 The Bank and Haven Island missions continue the story from the main Hitman 2 campaign.